Gastrointestinal stromal tumors (GISTs) are tumors, or clusters of overgrown cells, in the gastrointestinal (GI) tract.

 Survival rates are based on statistics from the National Cancer Institute’s

 Keep in mind that survival rates are only estimates.
 Everyone’s body responds differently to GISTs and treatment.

 Also be aware that relative survival rates don’t take into account recent improvements in treatment.
 They’re based on diagnosis and treatment for at least 5 years earlier.

-Based on people diagnosed with GISTs between 2010 and 2016, the 5-year survival rates for each stage are as follows:
+Based on people diagnosed with GISTs between 2010 and 2016, the

 - Localized: 93 percent